 - The quality management system is proper and effective

 - Monitor the QMS and make adjustments when needed

-- Define, document, implement, and maintain the QMS requirements via a representative
+- Define, document, implement, and maintain the QMS requirements via a representative.

-Also, this demonstrated quality commitment must be communicated to everybody concerned.
-This will assure employees and third-party stakeholders such as the regulatory agencies and end-users that your finished products are safe, efficacious, and for their intended purpose only.
+It is essential that top management show commitment to quality.
+The quality commitment must be communicated across the company to assure employees and third-party stakeholders, such as the regulatory authorities and end-users, that finished medical devices are safe and efficient for their intended purpose.

 Measurement, Analysis, and Improvement Process

-QMS software solution like SimplerQMS allows you to keep track of all nonconformities, complaint resolution progress, CAPA status, and so on.
-With such a system you can easily provide the regulatory agencies with the required data with just a few clicks.
+SimplerQMS software solution allows companies to keep track of all nonconformances, complaint resolution progress, CAPA status, and so on to easily manage and document all data with just a few clicks.

 Design and Development Process